y-lohse/inkjs/README.md

 ### I want to use AMD / UMD / RequireJS / some other flavour

 Right now you'll need to fork the repo, then run `npm install & npm run build`.
 This will create a `dist` folder with the compiled file in various formats.
 This process is using [rollup.js](http://rollupjs.org/) so if you need another format or want to change the output in some way, you can tweak the `Gruntfile.js` which is where the compilation options are.

-### I'd like to help with coding, is there something I should know?

-The whole codebase is very similar to the reference implementation.
-Because of that, I stripped away pretty much all the original comments.
-If you want to read the source to get familiar with the codebase, the C# version is probably a better choice.

-There are only a couple of things that can't (to the best of my knowledge) be done in js, and it's mostly casting.
-The original code makes heavy use of casts such as `myContainer = thatOtherThingy as Container`, which are not an option is JS.
-These calls are usually replaced by `thatOtherThingy instanceof Container` which seem to do the job.
-I've left the original ones commented everywhere, just in case.
-The lone exception to that is `INamedInterface`, since there are no interfaces in JS at all.
-So that class is actually never used and whenever it is needed, I'm using duck-typing instead.
-This might be a problem at some point.

-You'll also notice that I do a lot of borderline moronic calls, such as extra variable assignments.
-They are mostly there to keep the codebase as similar as possible to the reference, please leave them in place.
-Once everything is working and we have a test suite, we can start making things a bit more javascript-y.